For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 Hines eventually got her doctor to pay attention and treat her mental health symptoms.

-But it took took her several years, before she even realized that she might be depressed.
+But it took her several years before she even realized that she might be depressed.

 "That's when I made an appointment with my doctor and said, here's what I'm thinking, here's what I'm feeling, I think I might be depressed."